Tumble out of bed and book your tickets for 9 to 5 NOW!

 We all know the song, we’ve all seen the film, now’s your chance to see the live version of Dolly Parton’s smash hit 9 to 5 The Musical.

-Multi-award winning group, Portrush Music Society burst into the Riverside Theatre in Coleraine this week with this side-splitting, heart-warming show which runs fromm Friday, April 28 until Saturday, May 6.
+Multi-award winning group, Portrush Music Society bursts into the Riverside Theatre in Coleraine this week with this side-splitting, heart-warming show which runs from Friday, April 28 until Saturday, May 6.

 Association of Irish Musical Societies (AIMS) award winner Elaine Macauley plays Judy, one of the three central female characters.
 She is joined by Emma Thorpe as Violet and Aine Trolan as Doralee, the character played in the movie by Dolly herself.